Why It’s Important to Consider Incapacity Planning for Your Estate

 - Involving the will-maker’s medical providers and, if necessary, obtaining a medical opinion in regard to the will-maker’s capacity.

 Q: What can you do when you believe a will has been made without capacity of the testator?

 CW: Spouses, children and beneficiaries who wish to challenge a will’s validity based on the will-maker having insufficient testamentary capacity at the time the will was written may seek an order from the court that the will is invalid.

 If the will is in fact valid, if the will-maker’s spouse or children believe the will does not make adequate provision for their proper maintenance and support, they can apply the court to modify, or “vary”, the will pursuant to the BC Wills, Estates and Succession Act.

-Do you need help with a will?
+Do you need help with a will or other estate matter?
 Spraggs Law can help.
-Give us a call at 604 359 1627 for a free consultation to discuss how we can offer personalized assistance based on your circumstances.
+Give us a call at 604 359 1627 or contact us online today for a free consultation to discuss how we can offer personalized assistance based on your circumstances.

 Please note: This article does not contain legal advice.
 If you would like advice on your specific situation, please contact Spraggs Law.